danielscholl/iac-elastic-cloud/README.md

 Once the template is deployed properly a few Azure CLI commands are run to create the items not supported by ARM Templates.

-#### Ansible Configuration File
+#### Load Balancer setup
-Manually add the servers into the Load Balancer BackendPool
+Script at this time requires after deployment that the servers be manually added into the Load Balancer BackendPool

 #### Ansible Configuration File